2024–25 UEFA Youth League Domestic Champions Path

 The 2024–25 UEFA Youth League Domestic Champions Path began on 17 September and ended on 11 December 2024.
-A total of 52 teams will compete in the Domestic Champions Path to decide 10 of the 32 places in the knockout phase of the 2024–25 UEFA Youth League.
+A total of 52 teams competed in the Domestic Champions Path to decide 10 of the 32 places in the knockout phase of the 2024–25 UEFA Youth League.

 Times are CET or CEST, (Note: CEST (UTC+2) for dates up to 26 October 2024, and CET (UTC+1) for dates thereafter.) as listed by UEFA (local times, if different, are in parentheses).

 Format

 In the Domestic Champions Path, each tie was played over two legs, with each team playing one leg at home.
 The team that scored more goals on aggregate over the two legs advanced to the next round.
-If the aggregate score was level, as the away goals rule had been scrapped, the match would be decided by a penalty shoot-out with no extra time played.
+If the aggregate score was level, as the away goals rule was scrapped, the match would be decided by a penalty shoot-out with no extra time played.

-The ten third round winners will advance to the knockout phase, where they will be joined by the 22 best-ranked teams from the UEFA Champions League Path.
+The ten third round winners advanced to the knockout phase, where they were joined by the 22 best-ranked teams from the UEFA Champions League Path.

 Teams

-The Domestic Champions Path includes 52 youth domestic champions (or runners-up, if the champions qualified for the UEFA Champions League Path) and will consist of the following rounds:
+The Domestic Champions Path included 52 youth domestic champions (or runners-up, if the champions qualified for the UEFA Champions League Path) and consisted of the following rounds: